Skip to Content

 I love the spices on the potatoes, but it’s fun to switch it up.
 Then, follow our instructions for cooking fingerling potatoes in the air fryer.
 Here are some of my favorite seasonings:

-Make this easy side dish with a mixing bowl and an air fryer.
+Make the easy side dish with a mixing bowl and an air fryer.
 I used an Instant Pot Vortex Air Fryer with a large basket.

 How to Make Air Fried Fingerling Potatoes